GurkNathe/Pathfinding-Algorithms/resources/Explanations.md

 Once the algorithm has completed, the distance and predecessor values for each node in the graph will contain the correct shortest path information.
 These values can then be used to reconstruct the shortest path from the source node to any other node in the graph.

 In this implementation of Bellman-Ford's algorithm, there is no check for negative edge weights/cycles.
 This is due to the nature of this implementation, where each weight between two nodes is always 1, and never negative.
+So, in this environment, the strengths of this algorithm aren't effectively displayed.

 ## Best-First Search pathfinding algorithm: